 - Step 7: Use the service as long as you see fit and disconnect your accounts to unenroll at any time.

-Once your account is established, you’ll also get access to a host of perks, including your Experian Credit Report and FICO Score with monthly updates and Experian credit monitoring and real-time alerts any time activity takes place in your account.
+Once your account is established, you’ll also get access to a host of perks and information, including a copy of your credit report from Experian, your FICO Score based on Experian data with monthly updates and Experian credit monitoring and real-time alerts any time activity takes place in your account.
 Plus, you’ll receive a free dark web surveillance report, FICO score monitoring with Experian Data and potential credit card and loan offers that could be a good fit for you.